VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 When should you touch the test set?
 What is the maximum number of times you can touch the test set?

 What is supervised machine learning?
+Supervised learning is the machine learning task of learning a function that maps an input to an output based on example input-output pairs.
+It infers a function from labeled training data consisting of a set of training examples.

 What is regression?
 Which models can you use to solve a regression problem?